 Is the problem significant?

-Why couldn’t you discontinue before the week 7 DC deadline?
+Why couldn’t you discontinue before census date?

-This might be because the extraordinary circumstances that affected your studies did not occur until after the deadline.
-Sometimes an illness or health condition gets unexpectedly worse or exacerbated after the deadline.
-Sometimes students are so affected (eg. sick) before and after the deadline, that they are not able to discontinue until they have recovered enough to take action.
+You must be able to demonstrate that is was not possible, or reasonable for you to discontinue before the census date.
+This might be because the special circumstances that affected your studies did not begin, or did not fully impact your studies, until after census date.
+Sometimes an illness or health condition gets unexpectedly worse later in semester.
+Sometimes students are so affected (e.g., sick) before and after the deadline, that they are not able to discontinue until they have recovered enough to take action.
 You need to provide a reasonable explanation for any delay, as well as documentation that supports any reason for the delay.

 Did you apply for Special Consideration?

 If you did not apply for special consideration in the unit explain why you were unable to do so.
 If you were granted special consideration, explain why your circumstances prevented you from completing the assessment, or applying for special consideration again.
 It may be that the special consideration you were offered was not sufficient to deal with the problem you faced.
 If so explain why.